With over a decade of branding experience including in-house at Google and Nestlé, Emma is a consultant at heart.

 - For you, what makes Lippincott a special place to work?

 You know that kid in your elementary-school class whose arm shot up if someone asked a question?
 At Lippincott, we were all that kid.
 Everyone at this company is so smart and so passionate.
 It's the best.

 - When did you decide you wanted to be in this business?
 Why?

-Considering her two favorite things as a kid were reading baby-name books and having spirited debates, it’s no surprise that Emma has specialized in verbal strategy for almost 10 years.
+Considering my two favorite things as a kid were reading baby-name books (for the names, of course) and having spirited debates, it was probably more fate than decision.